hashkat/hashkat/docs/tutorial13.md

 ### Scenario 2 - Different Regions, Different Ideologies

-We have two regions in our network, Canada and the USA, and both are in the midst of a federal election.
-In both regions, there are two main political parties, 'Red' and 'Blue'.
-However, the 'Red' party and 'Blue' party in Canada are vastly different from the 'Red' party and 'Blue' party in the USA.
+We have two regions in our network, *Canada* and the *USA*, and both are in the midst of a federal election.
+In both regions, there are two main political parties, *Red* and *Blue*.
+However, the *Red* party and *Blue* party in *Canada* are vastly different from the *Red* party and *Blue* party in the *USA*.
 Citizens of these regions have taken to this social network to voice their views on their particular regions' upcoming elections.
 These citizens can be categorized into 2 main agent types in the social network.
 These agent types are:

 #### Red